SamuelDW/midnite-api-php/README.md

 TransactionTypes is for future transaction types, perhaps there may be more than just deposit and withdrawal

-Alert Codes for a list of the type of records to match against
+Alert Codes for a list of the type of records to match against Addendum, as it turns out, couldn't quite figure why this was needed, potentially could just be a table for info or later it could be improved with conditions attached to each.

 Transactions for recording user transactions